hisiegotit/Chaewon-is-here/README.md

 ## Features

 - 🔊 Detects when users join voice channels
+- 🎲 Sends random fun messages from a pool of 50+ creative notifications
+- 👤 Mentions/tags the user who joined
 - 📢 Sends automatic notifications to a designated text channel
 - 🛡️ Built with discord.js v14
 - ⚡ Real-time monitoring using Discord Gateway
+- 🚫 Prevents duplicate notifications with smart cooldown system

 ## Setup Instructions